Chris Ferguson: World Series of Poker bracelets

 In addition to his six bracelets, Ferguson was the first player to have won three World Series of Poker Circuit rings.

 Full Tilt Poker scandal

 In 2004, Ferguson co-founded the online poker site Full Tilt Poker.
 On September 20, 2011, the United States Department of Justice amended an existing civil complaint against Full Tilt Poker, alleging that directors Chris Ferguson, Howard Lederer, and Rafe Furst "lined their own pockets with funds picked from the pockets of their most loyal customers while blithely lying to both players and the public alike about the safety and security of the money deposited."
 A lawyer for Ferguson denied the allegations, suggesting that the issues may have been the result of mismanagement not malice.
-While the legality of online poker remains controversial, his court case was dismissed on February 19, 2013, and no further legal action was noted.
+The legality of online poker is at present being challenged by state legislation therein.
+His court case was dismissed on February 19, 2013, and no further legal action was, nor is, pending.

 Personal life

 Ferguson's interests include being president of a swing dancing club at UCLA, as well as his ability to throw playing cards fast enough to cut through bananas, carrots and even melons.
 His card throwing ability was showcased on a side segment called ‘The Nuts’ on the ESPN broadcast of the World Series of Poker.